ctavolazzi/code-conductor/DEVLOG.md

    - Need proper handling of Unicode characters in filenames and content.

 These findings will help make the Work Effort Manager more robust and reliable by ensuring it gracefully handles edge cases and unexpected inputs.

+## 2025-03-09: Implementing Centralized Version Management

+### Development Plan
+1. Analyze current version references across the codebase
+2. Create a work effort to track the version consistency updates
+3. Implement a centralized version approach with the root package as single source of truth
+4. Update all modules to import version from the root package
+5. Update build scripts to read version dynamically
+6. Create version consistency tests
+7. Document the approach for future developers

+### Progress
+- Created work effort for version consistency updates (202503092150_version_consistency_updates)
+- Implemented centralized version management with root __init__.py as the single source of truth
+- Modified all module __init__.py files to import from the root package:
+  - work_efforts/core/__init__.py
+  - work_efforts/utils/__init__.py
+  - work_efforts/models/__init__.py
+  - work_efforts/events/__init__.py
+  - work_efforts/filesystem/__init__.py
+- Updated cli.py to import version from the root package
+- Modified setup.py to read version dynamically from the root package
+- Updated build_and_upload.sh to read version using grep
+- Created comprehensive version consistency tests in tests/test_version.py
+- Updated existing test_work_effort_shorthand.py to verify version consistency
+- Created detailed documentation in docs/version_management.md
+- Updated docs/README.md to include the new documentation

+### Next Steps
+- Run the new version consistency tests to ensure all references are correct
+- Consider additional automation for version bumping during releases
+- Setup continuous integration checks for version consistency

+### Outcomes
+- Centralized version management system implemented
+- Only need to update the version in one place for future releases
+- Improved code maintenance and version tracking
+- Clear documentation for future developers